DrrrChatbots/drrr-botext/manuals/manual-en.md

 <i class="glyphicon glyphicon-heart"></i> Expand favorites list
 <i class="glyphicon glyphicon-link"></i> Set other YouTube API server

-You can lunch your YouTube API server locally, please refer [the link](https://github.com/DrrrChatbots/youtube-api).
+You can lunch your YouTube API server locally, please refer to [this link](https://github.com/DrrrChatbots/youtube-api).
 Run it with python will show `http://127.0.0.1:5000/`, Click the button and stuff `http://127.0.0.1:5000/`, and follow the prompt.